-Enneagram 1s idealise the innate quality of ‘brilliancy’, which is like a sort of perfection.
-And so, the personality constellates around manufacturing this quality of brilliancy.
-How do you embody brilliancy in the world?
+This Enneagram type idealises the universal inner quality of Brilliancy (name given by A.H.Almaas), which is a kind of intelligence of action.
+The personality attempts to manufacture this quality of Brilliancy.
+How do you embody Brilliancy in the world?
 By being good, right, having integrity and ideals, and adhering to exceptionally high standards.
 How profoundly irritating, then, when others are not doing the same.
-Resentment is type 1’s Passion, the Enneagram’s term for a key feature of the personality, and it is most evident in the domain of the dominant instinct.
+Resentment is this type’s Passion, the Enneagram’s term for a key feature of the personality, and it is most evident in the domain of the dominant instinct.

 Names given to Enneagram Type 1